- Christmas in Maine 🎄 11 Festive Events, Towns & Things to Do (2023) - November 14, 2023

 Just to the south of the city you’ll find Bangor Municipal Golf Course, and to the East of the cities suburbs there’s Bangor International Airport.
 Across the river is Brewer, and a bit north you’ll find Orono (with the University of Maine’s flagship campus) and Old Town.
 Along with Hampden slightly downriver, this makes up the Bangor metro area.
 Any closer to the coast—where the Penobscot River turns into Penobscot Bay—and you’re skirting the line between Maine’s Midcoast and Downeast regions.
 Farther north things get a bit more wild pretty quickly, with miles and miles of pristine forests, bogs, ponds, and wildlife sanctuaries, most notably the Sunkhaze Meadows National Wildlife Refuge.

-Across the stream by City Hall you’ll find Tesoro (Italian), Pepito’s (Mexican), The Tarrantine (upscale American), and plenty of nightlife options.
-As you cross Broadway and make your way north, you’ll enter the town’s historic residential neighborhood with some of the original mansions built by lumber barons still standing today.
+As you cross Broadway and make your way north, you’ll enter Bangor’s historic residential neighborhood with some of the original mansions built by lumber barons still standing today.
 Beyond there you’re looking at mostly quiet suburbs with parks, schools, and a few neighborhood shops.

 The collapse of the lumber industry left a literal hole in the map of Bangor—what used to be sawmills, pulp factories, docks, and industrial buildings turned into a riverside graveyard of the past.
 But the Bangor Waterfront has been revitalized over the last few decades into a distinct section of the city with touristic appeal and loads of attractions.

 Darling’s Waterfront Pavilion hosts outdoor concerts and events right on the river’s edge beside a sprawling park.
 The Cross Insurance Center has been an economic draw for indoor events and conferences.
-And right across the street is Hollywood Casino Hotel, complete with an indoor raceway (this is definitely the complete opposite of a business conference).
-One of the cities chicest options for New American dining—Timber Kitchen & Bar—is just right along Bangor’s Waterfront district, as well.
+One of the cities choicest options for New American dining—Timber Kitchen & Bar—is just right along Bangor’s Waterfront district, as well.

 Maine’s craft beer scene isn’t just fun and funky, anymore: it’s world class.
 There’s more than a 133 breweries throughout the state and Maine has the second most breweries per capita in the country (whatever, Vermont… thanks for stealing our thunder).
 The Bangor area contributes a significant amount to the state’s beer culture.